Translation Style Guide

 Spanish-Specific Rules

-Section titled “Spanish-Specific Rules”- Prefer Latin American Spanish over Castilian Spanish.
+Section titled “Spanish-Specific Rules”- Prefer Latin American Spanish over general Spanish

 - Choose the simplest, most natural synonym available.
 Avoid bureaucratic or overly formal phrasing.